Michelle Pfeiffer: Early life

 Michelle Marie Pfeiffer was born on April 29, 1958, in Santa Ana, California, to Richard Pfeiffer, an air-conditioning contractor, and Donna Jean (née Taverna), a housewife.
-She has an older brother, Rick, and two younger sisters, Dedee and Lori.
+She has an older brother and two younger sisters, including Dedee.
 Her parents were both originally from North Dakota.
-Her paternal grandfather was of German ancestry and her paternal grandmother was of English, Welsh, French, Irish, and Dutch descent, while her maternal grandfather was of Swiss-German-Italian descent and her maternal grandmother of Swedish ancestry.
+Her paternal grandfather was of German ancestry, and her paternal grandmother was of English, Welsh, French, Irish, and Dutch descent, while her maternal grandfather was of Swiss German and Swiss Italian descent and her maternal grandmother of Swedish ancestry.
 The family moved to Midway City, another Orange County community around seven miles (11 km) away, where Pfeiffer spent her early years.

 Pfeiffer attended Fountain Valley High School, graduating in 1976.
-She worked as a check-out girl at Vons supermarket, and attended Golden West College where she was a member of Alpha Delta Pi sorority.
+She worked as a cashier at a Vons supermarket and attended Golden West College, where she was a member of the Alpha Delta Pi sorority.
 After a short stint training to be a court stenographer, she pursued an acting career.
 Pfeiffer won the Miss Orange County beauty pageant in 1978 and finished sixth in the Miss California contest the same year.
-After her appearances in these pageants, Pfeiffer acquired an agent and began to audition for television and film roles.
+After her appearances in these pageants, she acquired an agent and began to audition for television and film roles.
+She recalled that her first agents urged her to change her surname, believing it would be too difficult for audiences to spell or pronounce, but she refused.